jacobdeichert/mask/README.md

 ~~~
 ```

-### Optional flags
+### Named flags

-You can define a list of optional flags for your commands.
+You can define a list of named flags for your commands.
 The flag name is injected into the script's scope as an environment variable.

 **Example:**